rootx90/Cyber-Security-Notes/01-CEH-notes/01-Module/01_lecture-M1.md

 			- about `nc` : <br>- so 1524 port will be attacked via small tool i.e netcat <br>- `-v` : used to show scanning process on terminal so that we can see <br>otherwise we wouldn't be able to see what stuff is going on background <br>- `192.168.224.128` : before running `ns` tool , first check whether u're targeting Victim's IP address or not <br>- `1524` : Now check the attack we're gonna do on which port i.e `1524` ✔
 			- output : we hacked the Victim's IP address , now we entered inside the victim's system
 			- Now if u do `ls` command then u can see all the files & folders
-- Ques : can we access files & folders of a website or not ? `imp ⭐`
+- Q : can we access files & folders of a website or not ? `imp ⭐`
 	- Ans : generally , files & folders of a website can't be accessed by normal user except only admin of that website can access
 	- a website made by a developer & that developer kept that complete files & folders of that website on a server
 	- so what if we can access those files & folders or what if we get the vulnerability inside that website